All You Need to Know About Hair Dye Allergies: Symptoms, Causes, and Treatment

 Choosing Hypoallergenic Hair Dye

-Organic hair dyes can enhance the shine, tone, and color of your hair without damaging or irritating your scalp.
+Organic hair dyes can enhance the shine, tone, and color of your hair without damaging or irritating your scalp and may have anti-inflammatory properties.
 However, they may not last as long as synthetic hair dyes, and they may not cover gray hair completely.
-Combinations of natural ingredients may work better in this regard[6].
+Combinations of natural ingredients may work better in this regard.
 You should also check the ingredients of these hair dyes, as some of them may still contain PPD or other allergens.

-Hair Dye Allergy Treatment at Home: How to Calm Down Allergy to Hair Dye
+Hair Dye Allergy Treatment at Home: How to Calm Down an Allergy to Hair Dye

 If you have a mild reaction, such as an itchy scalp after hair dye, redness, or dryness, you can try some home remedies for hair dye allergy to soothe your symptoms.
 These include:

-- Avoid scratching or touching any inflamed areas.
+- Avoiding scratching or touching any inflamed areas.

 - Rinsing your hair and scalp thoroughly with warm water and mild soap or shampoo to remove any excess dye.

-- Using a potassium permanganate solution to the afflicted area can help completely oxidize PPD and lessen inflammation.
+- Using a potassium permanganate solution on the afflicted area can help completely oxidize PPD and lessen inflammation.

-- Use a cold compress or aloe vera gel on the affected area to calm the skin and reduce irritation and blistering.
+- Using a cold compress or aloe vera gel on the affected area to calm the skin and reduce irritation and blistering.

 - Taking an oral antihistamine for hair dye allergy, such as Benadryl, to help reduce skin inflammation and itching.